jherekhealy/AQFED.jl/src/collocation/README.md

 plot!(k, ivk5)
   ```
 ![Implied volatilities](/resources/images/collocation_vols.png)

+We use by default the inverse quadratic method to find x for at a given strike.
+A flag may be used to rely on the Polynomials.roots function instead, which is more robust, but slower.

 ## References
 Le Floc'h, F. and Oosterlee, C. W. (2019) [Model-free stochastic collocation for an arbitrage-free implied volatility: Part I](https://link.springer.com/article/10.1007/s10203-019-00238-x)